Freeform (TV channel): ABC Spark (Canada)

 On October 26, 2011, the Walt Disney Company and Toronto-based media company Corus Entertainment entered into a partnership to launch a Canadian version of ABC Family, ABC Spark, which launched on March 23, 2012.
 The channel, which is licensed by the Canadian Radio-Television and Telecommunications Commission as a Category B specialty channel (which under CRTC rules, allows Canadian digital cable and direct-broadcast satellite providers to optionally choose to carry the channel), is aimed at teenagers and young adults between 15 and 34 years of age.

 The ABC Spark name was purposefully chosen to avoid conflicts with premium service Family Channel.
 Before the exclusive Canadian television rights to their programming formally transferred to Corus in January 2016 (through a broader deal struck in April 2015 that involved the launches of domestic English and French language versions of the three channels as sisters to ABC Spark), Family maintained a licensing agreement with Disney Channels Worldwide that gave it territorial rights to the programming libraries of Disney Channel, Disney Junior (as well as its predecessor preschool programming block, Playhouse Disney), and Disney XD (Allarcom and First Choice first proposed the "Family Channel" name for the Canadian service in 1987, and jointly launched it in September 1988, one month after the American channel changed its name to The CBN Family Channel).

 While ABC Spark did not follow the lead of its American counterpart and change its name to Freeform, it did adopt similar branding elements.

+On September 1, 2025, Corus confirmed that it would continue to air Disney content on its English-language counterpart, with some of ABC Spark's programming moving to Slice and W Network.
+The last program to air before its closure was the 2012 film This Is 40, after which the channel switched to a slate stating "This channel is no longer available".